LFFIN/A-Case-Study-of-the-Retail-Industry-using-Python-analytics/README for python beginners_in data_analytics.md

 .........................
 Advanced Topics
-As you grow more comfortable with the basics, explore advanced topics like machine learning with scikit-learn, time series analysis, and deep learning fundamentals.
+'As you grow more comfortable with the basics, explore advanced topics like machine learning with scikit-learn, time series analysis, and deep learning fundamentals'

-## Contributing
+# Contributing
-Contributions to this repository are welcome!
-Please read through our contributing guidelines for more information on how to participate.
+'Contributions to this repository are welcome!
+Please read through our contributing guidelines for more information on how to participate'

 #Resources
 Pandas Documentation